 When buying chocolate bars, truffles, bonbons, ganaches, or filled chocolates, look for pureness of ingredients.
 Companies like US-based SPAGnVOLA Chocolatier grow their own cocoa as well as the passion fruit, ginger, and other flavour enhancing infusions in the Dominican Republic to make their incredible chocolate.
 So you will see ‘passion fruit’ as an ingredient and not ‘passion fruit flavouring’ which may indicate the use of simulated flavourings.
 Believe it or not, some commercial grade chocolate even has carnauba wax in it!
 Be sure to read the ingredients on your chocolate label and check for any pure additives or preservatives.

 Remember that vegans prefer not to eat dairy products, and so will prefer dark chocolate to milk chocolate.
 And diabetics can eat a small amount of pure dark chocolate, but should shy away from white chocolate, which is made solely from cocoa butter and sugar, and therefore does not possess the same health benefits of dark chocolate.

 One final thing that is important to those of us who care about the cocoa farmers and the environment.
 Look for the word “Sustainable” on the label of your preferred chocolate.
-That means that both the farmer and environment have been equally cared for in the growing of and processing of the cacao.
+That means that both the farmer and environment have been equally cared for in the growing and processing of the cacao.
 “Fair Trade” is the next best thing, as it implies that the farmer has received a fair price for the cocoa, and “Ethical Chocolate” is also a label sometimes applied to chocolate that has been fairly and ethically produced in every step along the cocoa trail.